cosif1/ser421project/README.md

 ### Contents

-The "project" folder contains our WebRTC demo to establish a peer-to-peer connection, while the "tutorial" folder contains the webpage that goes over WebRTC.
+demo-walkthrough folder contains our demo video.

+project folder contains the source code for our demo.

+tutorial folder contains our tutorial webpage and its assets, the tutorial can be opened with "home.html".